mrscaer/amazon-redshift-modernize-dw/README.md

 ### Challenge #1b: Connect to the Redshift cluster with the built-in query editor and create a view that is used later:

-Find and connect to the Query Editor.
+Find and connect to the Query Editor (or you are welcome to use your own editor).
 The defaults for the workshop are:

 * DB: dev
 * Master Username: awsuser